- About us

-Helping people in Essex get the health and care they need
+Helping people find the health and care support they need

-In 2016/17 Healthwatch Essex has helped over 4,000 people find health and social care services.
-Here, Healthwatch Essex shares their award-winning approach to helping their community get the right support.
+Last year, local Healthwatch helped around 176,000 people navigate health and social care services.
+Find out about the award-winning approach of one local Healthwatch to helping their community get the right support.